 Parallel for Beasts, ATG for Weaklings

-Many lifters will claim that ATG squats are superior to parallel squats simply because they’re more difficult, intense, and strenuous on the body.
+Many lifters will claim that ATG squats are superior to parallel squats or 90 degree squats simply because they’re more difficult, intense, and strenuous on the body.
 In reality the opposite is true.
-Parallel squats require markedly greater activation, muscular tension, concentration, mental fortitude, intensity and overall strength.
+Parallel or 90 degree squats require markedly greater activation, muscular tension, concentration, mental fortitude, intensity and overall strength.
 ATG squats are the antithesis of this involving reduced muscle activation, and neuromuscular relaxation.

 Supporters of ATG squats suggest that the increased load the lifter is capable of handling on parallel squats is simply a form of cheating as they’re making the exercise easier.
 Again this notion could not be more flawed.
 When performing ATG squats it is true that the lifter won’t be capable of handling as much weight however this is byproduct of decreased motor unit recruitment and reduced muscle activation necessary for achieving such a collapsed position.
 As a result the lifter is punished with compromised contraction strength and reduced force-producing capabilities.

 The sensation of the lighter load feeling heavier is simply a byproduct of faulty mechanics giving the lifter the illusion that he or she is doing more work.
 In reality they’re doing less work as they’re reinforcing neuromuscular inefficiency making the movement feel unnecessarily taxing and physiologically exhausting.